aws/aws-parallelcluster/docs/source/iam.rst

 Using an existing EC2 IAM role
 ------------------------------

 When using AWS ParallelCluster with an existing EC2 IAM role, you must first define the IAM policy and role before attempting to launch the cluster.
-Typically the reason for using an exisiting EC2 IAM role within AWS ParallelCluster is to reduce the permissions granted to users launching clusters.
-Below is an example IAM policy for both the EC2 iam role and the AWS ParallelCluster IAM user.
+Typically the reason for using an existing EC2 IAM role within AWS ParallelCluster is to reduce the permissions granted to users launching clusters.
+Below is an example IAM policy for both the EC2 IAM role and the AWS ParallelCluster IAM user.
 You should create both as individual policies in IAM and then attach to the appropriate resources.
 In both policies, you should replace REGION and AWS ACCOUNT ID with the appropriate values.

 ParallelClusterInstancePolicy
 -----------------------------